-Capital assets include land, buildings and other improvements, library materials, equipment and infrastructure assets such as parking lots, sidewalks, campus lighting, intangible assets, and computer network cabling systems.
+Capital assets include land, buildings and other improvements, library materials, equipment and infrastructure assets such as parking lots, sidewalks, campus lighting, intangible assets, and computer network cabling systems, and right-to-use lease assets.
 The University generally defines capital assets as assets with an initial cost of \$5,000 or more and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost.

 Library materials are valued using cost of the library acquisitions.
 Donated capital assets are recorded at acquisition value at the date of contribution.
 Expenses for major capital assets and improvements are capitalized (construction-in-progress) as projects are constructed.
 The University holds a patent which was obtained with the sole intent of earning revenue in the future.
 As such, they do not meet the capitalization criteria of an intangible asset set out in GASB 51 and are not included in Capital Assets.
-As of June 30, 2021 no revenue has been earned from the patent.
+As of June 30, 2022 no revenue has been earned from the patent.
 The University also includes any software development projects in excess of \$100,000 as an intangible asset capitalizable under GASB 51.
 Any software purchased prior to July 1, 2009 was modified to the extent that it became internally generated software and is not required to be retroactively capitalized under GASB 51.
 The University has chosen not to retroactively capitalize internally generated software.
-The costs of normal maintenance and repairs that do not add to an asset's value or materially extend its useful life are not capitalized.
-The University has reviewed its capital assets for impairment using criteria set forth in GASB 42, Impairment of Capital Assets, and has no impaired assets at year end.